Barath-Kannan/SignalsAndSlots/readme.md

 - Emitted parameters are enqueued on the waiting thread to be processed synchronously
 - The underlying queue is a (mostly) lock free multi-producer single consumer queue
 - Preferred for slots when
-    - they have long execution time
+    - they have long, bounded, or finite execution time
     - emissions occur in blocks
     - the additional time overhead of creating/destroying a thread for each slot would not be performant
     - emissions need to be processed in order of arrival (FIFO)